kbeaver1/mortgages_1998_to_2021/README.md

 # Overview

 This report analyzed over 20 years of U.S. residential mortgages (1998-2021) that were gathered from the National Mortgage Database (NMDB®).
-Most notably is the fact that the dominant number of borrowers has reversed from two borrowers to a single borrower per mortgage, and recent regulation has caused lenders to approve mortgages for applicants with a good or excellent credit score than ever before.
-This report will first assess how interest rates have affected mortgage demand over the two-decade time period; followed by the effect of regulations on borrower creditworthiness; changes in the age of borrowers, gender, and amount of borrowers per mortgage; then finally a conclusion of what a typical borrower profile looks like today.
+Most notable is the fact that the dominant number of borrowers has reversed from two borrowers to a single borrower per mortgage, and recent regulation has caused lenders to approve mortgages for applicants with a good or excellent credit score more than ever before.
+This report assesses how interest rates have affected mortgage demand over two decades; how regulations have affected borrower creditworthiness; demographic changes in age, gender, and number of mortgage signers; and finally what the typical borrower profile looks like in recent times.

 ![Stacked area chart of borrower credit scores based on percentage from 1998–2021.](plots/stacked_area_chart_share_of_credit_rated_mortgages.png)